winks/f5n.org/content/blog/2020/a-static-site-generator.md

 The [`pulldown_cmark`][cpull] crate for Markdown parsing works great.

 [The second commit][commit2] introduces the [`tera`][ctera] create for templating, which is similar to Jinja.
 I tried [`liquid`][cliquid] at first, but it really didn't click.

+This is the final form of the [templates](https://github.com/winks/nextgen-themes/tree/master/f5n.org).

 [Then][commit3] I introduced sections, which means that for example everything under `/blog/` is grouped under the `blog` section.
 Also for years I had kinda wondered how websites calculate this "takes 5 minutes to read" but never looked it up.
 Well, hugo has that feature and so I searched a bit and settled on a very basic algorithm.